Senior Data Scientist · PhD · Computational Biology

 Flow cytometry analysis pipeline

-Built a post-acquisition flow cytometry analysis pipeline with an intuitive Streamlit interface for processing and visualising high-dimensional cytometry data, enabling efficient downstream reporting across client projects.
+Built a post-acquisition flow cytometry analysis pipeline with an intuitive Streamlit interface for processing and visualising high-dimensional cytometry data, enabling efficient downstream reporting across projects.

 PythonStreamlitScikit-learn